 - Quorum.
-For the purposes of voting, twenty-five members shall constitute a quorum at all meetings of the membership.
+For the purposes of voting, 10% of the members shall constitute a quorum at all meetings of the membership.

 - Notice.
 Written notice of any meeting of the membership shall be made 10 days in advance.
 Written notice shall be satisfied by means of regular mail or by email for those members who have so requested.

 - Absentee or Proxy Voting.
 Absentee or proxy voting shall not be permitted.